Online Courses

 Prerequisite: AP Literature

+We often ask about the meaning of a story, but stories are not explanations.
 The whole story is the meaning.
-A poem is a two-way mirror.
-Narrative “truth” can emerge more creatively than we first think.
+There is no plot.
+Similarly, a poem is a two-way mirror that evokes a reaction in the reader—a poem does not exist to be understood.
 In this class we will investigate how the choices we make as writers do more than propel a narrative forward.
-We will write short stories, personal narratives and poems and workshop original work as a class.
+We will write short stories, personal narratives and poems, and we will workshop original work in groups and as a class.
 This course will explore the craft of the three forms but will also pay close attention to dynamic work that lies between or beyond these structures.
 Students will read and respond in class to a range of literary and creative texts.
 Students will also submit a final portfolio of creative work.
-Grades will be based on class participation, discussion, weekly writing prompts, workshop submissions, and a revised final portfolio.
+Grades will be based on class participation, discussion, weekly writing prompts, workshop submissions and participation, and a revised final portfolio.

 Monday, Tuesday, Thursday: 12:30PM – 2:35PM (ET)